Algarve-Tourist.com

 The beach is a vast expanse of sands, and it is the only beach of the region to have enough space during the summer months.
 At the southern end, there is a cliffside footpath while at the northern side there is a selection of good beach restaurants.

-While much of the Algarve coastline is full with foreign tourist the Praia Grande tends to attract more Portuguese.
-We like the Praia Grande and highly recommend it for a day on the beach.
+While much of the Algarve coastline is packed with foreign tourists the Praia Grande tends to attract more Portuguese.

 Praia Grande Ferragudo